Seniors may need help talking with doctors

 1. Prepare for appointments ahead of time

-A few weeks before your older adult’s doctor appointment, start talking with them about how they’ve been feeling and if anything is bothering them.
-You’ll get more information when everyone is relaxed and has time to think.
+A few weeks before your older adult’s doctor appointment, start asking them about how they’ve been feeling and if anything is bothering them.

-Write down questions, concerns, problems, or new symptoms so you remember important issues and details and will remember to bring them up during the appointment.
+Write down their questions, concerns, problems, or new symptoms to help you remember important issues and details to discuss during the appointment.

 3. Make sure everyone is on the same page

-When the doctor answers questions, make sure you and your senior both understand what’s being said.
-Don’t be afraid to ask “What does that mean?”
+When the doctor explains health conditions or answers your questions, make sure you and your older adult understand what’s being said.

 4. Understand treatment options and side effects

-Key questions you can ask about current or future treatments are:
+Key questions you should ask about current or future treatments include:

 - What are the possible side effects?

-- Will it affect the ability to function independently?
+- Will this affect their ability to function independently?